PrachiJoshi07/Ticket_Management_system/Ticket-Management-System-/README.md

 1.Overview

-This project is a simple Ticket Management System built using Node.js and MongoDB.
-It allows users to create, read, update, and delete support tickets via a RESTful API.
+This project is a basic Ticket Management System that allows users to create, read, update, and delete support tickets.
+The application uses Node.js for the backend and MongoDB for data storage.

 <------------------------------------------------------------------------------------------------------------->